andracs/bridging-sustainability/manuscript/0-Introduction.md

+%%
+TODO THIS CHAPTER
+1. Update chapter descriptions
+2. Migrate to codeberg
+3. Overvej contribution - hvordan?
+Contributors...
+4. This work is licensed under CC BY-NC 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/
+5. ...
-%% Noget %%
+%%
 # Getting started

-*Our society has been sustainable for centuries, but this is not guaranteed to continue in the future.
-The continuous development of society has come under considerable pressure in our time.
-It is up to us to change the way we live and work, both in real life and in the digital space.
-This book is about how we can change ourselves and drive change in our digital work within the digital, technological domain.*
+**Our society has been sustainable for centuries, but this is not guaranteed to continue in the future.
+The continuous development of society has come under considerable pressure in our time.**

+We are living large, and consuming earths resources beyond our means and beyond the planets limits.
+It is up to us now (right now) to change the way we live and work, both in real life and in the digital space.
+This book is about how we can change our practices and routines and drive positive change in the digital world.
-##### Climate pessimism, climate optimism, climate realism and climate activism

 If you’re in touch with digital technologies and you are ready for expanding your knowledge of digital sustainability, then this book is for you.
 It’s a must-read for anyone curious about technology's impact on the environment and society and the opportunities for digital sustainability.
 The book offers insights into current concepts and tools for working with practical digital sustainability.
 It will support your professional development and help anchor your future practices in more sustainable approaches.

-You may be a climate pessimist, concerned about the future, or a climate optimist who believes that technological and social progress will lead us toward a more sustainable world.
-You may be a realist preparing for deep adaptation, or an activist already working for a better future.
-Whether you’re a sustainability advocate or a skeptic, a realist or an activist, this book will equip you to engage in digital sustainability projects and make a positive impact.
+You may be climate optimist who believes that technological and social progress will lead us toward a more sustainable world, or a climate pessimist, concerned about the future.
+You may be a realist preparing for deep adaptation, or an activist promoting environmentalism for a better future.
+Whether you’re a sustainability advocate or a skeptic, a realist or an activist, we aim to equip you to be able to engage professionally in digital sustainability projects and make a positive impact.
 ##### Digital development, digital sustainability, twin transition, sustainable digital
 The twin transition refers to the idea that two distinct but intertwined transitions are taking place in society: the digital transition and the green transition.
 Society is moving from analog to digital, and from unsustainable to sustainable.
 One is optional, the other is essential: we _can_ live simple lives without digital technologies, but we _must_ turn development in a sustainable direction.